-- © I have kleptomania.
-When it gets bad, I take something for it. - Sometimes too much to drink isn't enough. - My short-term memory is not as sharp as it used to be.
-Also, my short-term memory's not as sharp as it used to be. - 2 Don't worry!
-In just two days from now, tomorrow will be yesterday. - © A bartender is just a pharmacist with a limited inventory. - © The following statement is true: The previous statement is false. - I may be schizophrenic but at least I have each other. - © I am a nobody.
+- I have kleptomania.
+When it gets bad, I take something for it. - Sometimes too much to drink isn't enough. - Wy short-term memory is not as sharp as it used to be.
+Also, my short-term memory's not as sharp as it used to be. - Don't worry!
+In just two days from now, tomorrow will be yesterday. - A bartender is just a pharmacist with a limited inventory. - © The following statement is true: The previous statement is false. - I may be schizophrenic but at least I have each other. - I am a nobody.
 Nobody is perfect.
 Therefore, I am perfect. - When you work here, you can name your own salary.
-Mine is called "Fred". - Money isn't everything but it sure keeps the kids in touch. - © I am having an out-of-money experience. - © Corduroy pillows are making headlines!
+Mine is called "Fred". - Solution Solution - © I am having an out-of-money experience. - © Corduroy pillows are making headlines!